zendframework/zf2-documentation/docs/languages/en/modules/zend.db.sql.rst

 (TYPE_IDENTIFIER) and which of those is a value (TYPE_VALUE).
 There is also a special use case type for literal values (TYPE_LITERAL).
 These are all exposed via the ``Zend\Db\Sql\ExpressionInterface`` interface.

+Note: In ZF 2.1, an actual ``Literal`` type was added.  ``Zend\Db\Sql`` now makes the distinction that Literals will not have any parameters that need interpolating whereas it is expected that Expressions *might* have parameters that need interpolating.
+In cases where there are parameters in an Expression Zend\Db\Sql\AbstractSql will do its best to identify placeholders when the Expression is processed during statement creation.
+In short, if you don't have parameters, use Literal objects.

 The Zend\\Db\\Sql\\Where (Predicate/PredicateSet) API:

 .. code-block:: php